itsaman080/Market_Validator/README.md

 * Analyzes which ones are closest
 * Highlights gaps (e.g., lack of live-tracking in some markets)
 * Gives verdict on idea uniqueness

 ---

+## 📊 Impact & Value

+* For entrepreneurs: Saves hours of manual research by automating competitor analysis
+* For investors/mentors: Provides a quick way to check if an idea is saturated or unique
+* For students/researchers: Demonstrates practical integration of AI + NLP + LLMs + real-time search APIs

+---